i2p/i2p.i2p/android/README.txt

 These instructions are for a recent Android SDK (1.6 or later)..
 Should also still work with a 1.5 SDK.
 The build file is not compatible with the 1.1 SDK any more.
+These instructions were last updated for SDK Tools Version 11 with SDK Platform-tools Version 5, June 2011.

 #Download the SDK from http://developer.android.com/sdk/index.html
 #Unzip the android SDK in ../../
 #So then the android tools will be in ../../android-sdk-linux_86/tools/
 #
+# Run the GUI updater, which you must do to get an SDK Platform:
+../../android-sdk-linux_86/tools/android &

 # now go to the available packages tab, check the box and click refresh,
 # and download an SDK Platform
 # Since I2P is configured to run on 1.1 or higher